alexvodak/devops_ii/README.md

 Initial script removes nvm packages and yarn lock file, which include the exact dependency versions for the  project together with checksums for each package.
 This reduces time of the build

+## 03 - Docker

+Created Docker container with Nginx and custom home page (see index.html)